-If you are a participant in a research project or have received a letter saying you can call My Research Results, you can contact us directly and find some more information on our participants' site: https://myresearchresults.org.au/
+If you are a participant in a research project or have received a letter saying you can call My Research Results, please contact us directly or refer to the information on our participant site: myresearchresults.org.au

-My Research Results is operated by qualified genetic counsellors, supported and informed by expert clinicians, researchers, educators and consumers.
-Genetic counsellors are allied health professionals who have specialist knowledge and skills in human genetics, counselling and health communication.
+My Research Results is operated by qualified genetic counsellors: allied health professionals who have specialist knowledge and skills in human genetics, counselling and health communication.

 At My Research Results, we believe in the value of returning clinically actionable results to research participants through an evidence-based process.
-The National Statement on Ethical Conduct in Human Research states that researchers must have an ethically defensible plan for managing research results.
-However, it is up to researchers to determine what that plan will look like and how it will be enacted.
+The National Statement on Ethical Conduct in Human Research states that researchers must have an ethically-defensible plan for managing research results.
+However, it is up to researchers to determine what that plan looks like and how it will be enacted.

 We are here to bridge that gap and support researchers to return results to participants in an ethical, evidence-based and supportive way.
 We provide the following resources and services to make this happen:

 - Support for researchers who are developing an ethically-defensible plan for managing clinically actionable genomic information

 - Assistance with drafting protocols and consent forms